mdn/content/files/en-us/web/api/web_components/using_custom_elements/index.md

 Some of these states can be set as attributes using HTML or JavaScript, while others are internal, and cannot.
 Whether external or internal, commonly these states have corresponding CSS [pseudo-classes](/en-US/docs/Web/CSS/Pseudo-classes) that can be used to select and style the element when it is in a particular state.

-Autonomous custom elements (but not elements based on built-in elements) also allow you to define states and select against them using _custom state pseudo-classes_.
+Autonomous custom elements (but not elements based on built-in elements) also allow you to define states and select against them using the [`:state()`](/en-US/docs/Web/CSS/:state) pseudo-class function.
 The code below shows how this works using the example of an autonomous custom element that has an internal state "`collapsed`".

 The `collapsed` state is represented as a boolean property (with setter and getter methods) that is not visible outside of the element.